APMonitor/begin_java/08-IfStatements.md

 }
 ```

-Inside the parentheses you write the condidtion for the computer to check.
+Inside the parentheses you write the condition for the computer to check.
 If the condition is true, the code inside the brackets runs, if the condition is false, the code does not run.
 The keywords ```else if``` tell the computer to check another condition if the first one isn't true.
 The code inside the ```else``` block will run if none of the other conditions were true.

 ```
 if (condition) {